 It is the policy of LMU to ensure that the privacy of students enrolled in distance education courses or programs shall be protected.
 Procedures 1.
 Privacy of student records will be maintained in accordance with the Family Educational Rights and Privacy Act (FERPA).
 LMU will ensure that it is in compliance with all FERPA guidelines.
 Should the University use any service provider for the delivery of online courses, that provider will be contractually obligated to meet FERPA guidelines.
 2. Students will submit course assignments within the password-protected learning management system designated for the course in which they are enrolled.
 3. Student postings to discussion boards, chat rooms, and class forums shall be accessible only to members of the class, the course instructor(s), and anyone specifically authorized by a course instructor if such authorization is for pedagogical/assessment purposes.
 (The President, a Vice President, Academic School Deans and Program Directors may access discussion boards, chat rooms, and class forums for evaluation/assessment purposes.)
 4. Grades for discussion board participation and written assignments are confidential, and are only accessible by the individual student and the course instructor(s), and anyone specifically authorized by a course instructor if such authorization is for pedagogical/assessment purposes.
-(The President, a Vice President, Academic School Deans and Program Directors may access discussion boards and written assignments for evaluation/assessment purposes.)
-5. Online student examinations shall be accessible only to course instructor(s) and anyone specifically authorized by a course instructor if such authorization is for pedagogical purposes.
-(The President, a Vice President, Academic School Deans and Program

-Directors may access examinations for evaluation/assessment purposes.)
-6. Material from online courses used for curriculum/course/program assessment/evaluation purposes will be reviewed by course instructors and Academic School Deans to ensure that it does not include the identity of individual students.
+(The President, a Vice President, Academic School Deans and Program Directors may access discussion boards and written assignments for Online evaluation/assessment purposes.)
+5. examinations shall be accessible only to course instructor(s) and anyone specifically authorized by a course instructor if such authorization is for pedagogical purposes.
+(The President, a Vice President, Academic School Deans and Program Directors may access examinations for evaluation/assessment purposes.)
+6. Material from online courses used curriculum/course/program assessment/evaluation purposes will be reviewed by course instructors and Academic School Deans to ensure that it does not include the identity of individual students.
 7. Personally identifying information of student, regardless of whether it is kept by LMU or a service provider, shall be kept in an encrypted format with at least 128kb encryption methods.

-Distance Education Policy and Procedure for Additional Student Charges Related to Verification of Identity
+Distance Education Policy and Procedure for Additional Student Charges Related to Verification of Identity who participates in and completes the course or program, and receives credit.

-To comply with SACSCOC Standard 10.6a, it is the policy of LMU to ensure that the student who registers in a distance or correspondence education course or program is the same student who participates in and completes the course or program, and receives credit.
 (LMU Distance Education Policy and Procedure for Verification of Identity) In compliance with SACACOC Standard 10.6a, it is also the policy of LMU that advance notice will be provided to distance education students of any additional student charges associated with verification of student identity.